Botox Anti Wrinkle injections

 Who is not suitable for Botulinum Toxin?

-Treatments with Botox are not suitable for clients who are pregnant, breast feeding suffer from severe neuromuscular disorders, Bell’s Palsy or blood coagulation disorders.
+Treatment with Botox is not suitable for clients who are pregnant, breast feeding suffer from severe neuromuscular disorders, Bell’s Palsy or blood coagulation disorders.
 Your full medical history will be discussed during your consultation and you will be advised if there is any reason as to why you are not suitable for treatment with Botox.

 Are there any side effects?